learning-zone/python-basics/README.md

     A.
     Explanation : The argument given for the set must be an iterable.

-- Explain a few methods to implement Functionally Oriented Programming in Python.
+#### Q. Explain a few methods to implement Functionally Oriented Programming in Python.

     Sometimes, when we want to iterate over a list, a few methods come in handy.